remoteintech/remote-jobs/company-profiles/inpsyde.md

 2) Click on one of the posts.

-3) Most of them have a big black `APPLY NOW!` button
+3) Most of them have a big black `APPLY NOW!` button that navigates to another page.

 4) Fill out the info at the bottom and your applied!